 One of five "Wonder Theatres" opened by the Loew's Corporation between 1929 and 1930, the Loew's Kings Theatre was built as one of the most beautiful theatres in the nation, and was originally designed by architectural masters Rapp & Rapp.
 The Kings Theatre is located in the active shopping district along Flatbush Avenue in Brooklyn.
 The Kings Theatre has undergone a multi-million dollar renovation to convert the spectacular, gilded movie palace into a state-of-the-art performing arts facility, and to regain its status as Brooklyn's largest indoor theatre more than three decades after shuttering and being seized by the City of New York.
 On February 3, 2015, the fully restored Kings Theatre reopened with a sold out Diana Ross performance.
 The Kings adds vibrancy, quality of life, and an economic shot in the arm to New York's largest borough.

 The Kings Theatre operates as a self-sustaining performing arts facility, hosting a wide variety of cultural arts attractions including music, comedy, dance, theatrically staged extravaganzas, as well as a variety of community and private uses including banquets, seminars, product launches and weddings.
 The Kings will be added to the National Register of Historic Places and the $94 million renovation is expected to be completed in 2015.

-Projected to open in 2016 in Sugar Land, Texas, Smart Financial Centre at Sugar Land will be a state-of-the-art facility, with a flexible seating capacity of up to 6,300 seats.
+The Smart Financial Centre at Sugar Land is a state-of-the-art facility with a flexible seating capacity of up to 6,300 seats.
 This venue fills a needed niche in the greater Houston marketplace offering national concerts, performing arts attractions and family entertainment for the entire community.
 The destination attraction is an economic generator and attracts visitors from the Houston and the region.
-Featuring comfortable seating, excellent sight lines, ample staging and loading areas, as well as generous parking, concessions and restroom facilities, the cost of new construction is estimated at $84 million dollars.
+Featuring comfortable seating, excellent sight lines, ample staging and lodging area, generous parking, concessions and restroom facilities, the cost of the new construction is estimated at $84 million dollars.